 To reduce energy consumption, motion sensors on light switches and energy-efficient lighting are used throughout the school.
 Double-insulated EnergyStar windows and programmable energy-management systems help regulate heating and cooling.
 Thirty percent of the building has radiant floor heat and energy-recovery ventilators.

-In 2007, the school erected a 10-kilowatt wind turbine—the first in Falmouth, and in 2010, a 333-panel, 77-kilowatt photovoltaic system was installed to produce one-third of the school’s energy needs from solar energy (view the installation
+In 2010, a 333-panel, a 77-kilowatt photovoltaic system was installed to produce one-third of the school’s energy needs from solar energy (view the installation